-Prior to colon and liver surgery, 12 rounds of chemotherapy and the removal of part of her lung, Elizabeth spoke to her teenage son about her end-of-life wishes – including the option to request a prescription from a doctor to shorten her dying process painlessly and peacefully.
+Prior to colon and liver surgery, multiple rounds of chemotherapy and the removal of part of her lung, Elizabeth spoke to her teenage son about her end-of-life wishes – including the option to request a prescription from a doctor to shorten her dying process painlessly and peacefully.

 Elizabeth’s 19-year-old son, as well as her devout Catholic and Christian family, agreed to honor her wishes.